AdamCavaliere/Producer-Repo/sentinel/SENTINEL_README.md

 https://github.com/AdamCavaliere/Consumer-Repo

 # Setup
 ### Log into TFE
 * Log into your TFE or pTFE environment and choose the organization you are working in
 ### Create a workspace
 * Create a workspace called "sentinel_policies"
-* Configure VCS to point to your forked copy of the tfe-policies-example repo, (default branch)
+* Configure VCS to point to your forked copy of the Producer-Repo, (default branch)
+* For the sentinel_policies workspace click on Settings > General >
+  - TERRAFORM WORKING DIRECTORY set it to `sentinel` this will link to the sentinel sub directory in the parent repo
 * Configure the following Terraform variables for the workspace:
   - tfe_token <your tfe user token>
   - tfe_organization <your tfe org>